Machine-Verifying Toom-Cook Multiplication with Integer Evaluation Points: Lean proof structure

-We provided only the goal header of this theorem to Aristotle.
+\begin{thm} Given $b, k_x, k_y, x, y, \vec v$ such that $b \in \mathbb{N}$, $1 < b$, $k_x, k_y \in \mathbb{N}, 1 < k_x, 1 < k_y$, $x, y \in \mathbb{Z}$, $\vec v \in \mathbb{Z}^{k_x+k_y-1}$, and $\vec v$ contains distinct points:\\ \textsc{ToomK}$(b, k_x, k_y, x, y, \vec v) = x \cdot y$. \end{thm} \begin{leancode} theorem toomk_correctness (BASE KX KY : ℕ) (h_base : 1 < BASE) (h_k : 1 < KX ∧ 1 < KY) (x y : ℤ) (POINTS : Vector ℤ (KX + KY - 1)) (h_inj : Function.Injective POINTS.get) : (toomk BASE KX KY h_base h_k x y POINTS h_inj) = (x * y : ℚ) := by ... \end{leancode} We provided only the goal header of this theorem to Aristotle.
 Aristotle was able to reason through the entire proof by itself.
 It took a fairly straightforward route: a proof of the correctness of the Vandermonde interpolation procedure, followed by strong induction on the problem size.

 In addition to this theorem, our code includes a short proof that the return value of {\tt toomk} is equal to $x \cdot y \in \mathbb{Z}$, cast to $\mathbb{Q}$.